GMontaque/project1-st-nazaire-raid/README.md

 ![iamge showing page speed report pc result](assets/images/pagespeed-report-pc.PNG)
 ![iamge showing page speed report mobile  result](assets/images/pagespeed-report-mobile.PNG)

-- validation from homepage
+- Validation from homepage
   ![iamge showing homepage result](assets/images/lighthouse-indexpage.PNG)

-- validation for gallery page
+- Validation for gallery page
   ![iamge showing gallery result](assets/images/lighthouse-gallerypage.PNG)

-- validation for media page
+- Validation for media page
   ![iamge showing media result](assets/images/lighthouse-mediapage.PNG)

 ### Validator Testing

 - I have tested all HTML pages on the HTML validator and there are no errors

-  - home page
+  - Home Page
-  - gallery page
+  - Gallery Page
-  - media page
+  - Media Page

-- when building the website have used an extension called pritter which has resulted in the warning that you can see on each screenshot
+- When building the website I have used an extension called pritter which has resulted in the warnings that you can see on each screenshot below:

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)

   ![html validator results](assets/images/html-validator.PNG)

-- When testing my CSS as you can see from the below image tehre were no errors
+- When testing my CSS as you can see from the below image there are no errors

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)

 ![CSS validator results](assets/images/css-validator.PNG)

-- when testing the website on different devices i have used the pre-defined dimensions that come with the developer tool on google chrome
+- When testing the website on different devices i have used the pre-defined dimensions that come with the developer tools on Google Chrome
-- i have also reasearch a number of website which have described the most connon screen size for devices in 2023 for desktop and mobile - https://www.designrush.com/agency/web-development-companies/trends/website-dimensions
+- I have also researched several websites which have described the most common screen size for devices in 2023 for desktop and mobile - https://www.designrush.com/agency/web-development-companies/trends/website-dimensions

 ![Media Page wireframe](assets/images/most-common-screen-resolutions-worldwide-content.jpg)

-**external links**
+**External Links**

-- i have tested each external link to make sure that it goes to the correct website
+- I have tested each external link to make sure that it goes to the correct website
 - I have also tested the links to make sure that they all open the website on a new broswer tab

-**mobile navbar header**
+**Mobile Na0vbar Header**

-- the navbar on mobile has been tested to make sure that it appears when the burger is clicked
+- The navbar on mobile has been tested to make sure that it appears when the burger is clicked
-- the navbar has been test to make sure that the large screen navbar disappers and only the mobile version is visible
+- The navbar has been testing to make sure that the large screen navbar disappears and only the mobile version is visible

 **Colour Scheme**

-- the colour scheme of dark slate gray, black and white was also used as when checking on the colour contrast ratio they passed all tests
+- The colour scheme of dark slate gray, black and white was used as when checking on the colour contrast ratio they passed all tests

 ![colour contrast image](assets/images/colour-contrast.PNG)

 ### Issues and Bugs

-- inital when creating the webiste i had an issue that the website was always slightling to big for the screen, my first thought was that there was an element that was pushing out of its parent element
+- Initally when creating the webiste I had an issue that the website was always slightly too big for the screen, my first thought was that there was an element that was pushing out of its parent element
-  - the issue was that i was missing a max-width on the body parent element, to solve this issue i had to add a max-wdith to the elements and this fixed the issue
+  - The issue was that I was missing a max-width on the body parent element, to solve this issue I had to add a max-width to the correct element and this fixed the issue
-- another issue i faced was with regards to the embeded video and podcast, when i added these into my code they came with some pre-set dimensions and also caused an issue with the validation
+- Another issue I faced was concerning the embedded video and podcast, when I added these into my code they came with some pre-set dimensions and also caused an issue with the validation
-  - to solve this issue i removed the css which came with the video and podcast and added in my own css to re-style both elements, i also followed the recommendations of the validator
+  - To solve this issue I removed the CSS which came with the video and podcast and added my own CSS to re-style both elements, I also followed the recommendations of the validator
-- when validation my code i found there was an issue with the mobile navigation bar, the error related to the value given to the "for" atribute and the value give the the "name" attribute did not match.
-When correcting this initally it broke the styling that was applied to the checkbox.
+- When validating my code I found there was an issue with the mobile navigation bar, the error related to the value given to the "for" attribute and the value given the the "name" attribute did not match.
+When correcting this initially it broke the styling that was applied to the checkbox.
-  - to solve this issue i had to go through the mobile navigation code as well as teh devloper tools to understand what classes were being added and what classesd were not being added. from this i could understnad what the issue was and how to fix it which was to update the class name.
+  - To solve this issue I had to go through the mobile navigation code as well as the developer tools to understand what classes were being added and what classes were not being added.
+From this, I could understand what the issue was and how to fix it which was to update the class name.

 ### Performance

-- when testing the website on Pagespeed i found there was a reduction in performaance, to resolve this i updated all images to webp
+- When testing the website on Pagespeed I found there was a reduction in performance, to resolve this I updated all images to webp
-- the reason for this being that there is a signification reduction in the size of the image without a loss of quality which results in a faster website loading time
+- The reason for this is that there is a signification reduction in the size of the image without a loss of quality which results in a faster website loading time
 - Other benefits include reduced bandwidth

 ### SEO

 - To improve the SEO side of the webiste i have included the follow code below.
-  - I have added a meta section which included certain key words, meaning that when a user searchs these words there is a higher chance that my site will appear in the search results
+  - I have added a meta section which includes certain keywords, meaning that when a user searches these words there is a higher chance that my site will appear in the search results
-  - there is also a title included which will be picked up by google when a search is completed
+  - There is also a title included which will be picked up by Google when a search is completed

 ```
 <!-- title and tab icon -->